nixworks/public/news/2016/07/6/README.md

 ##### Communist rebels
 ### [Twenty Philippine Army soldiers are under investigation after they are suspected of mutilating the body of a New People's Army member.
 The communist militant's eyes were gouged, his tongue was cut off and his throat was slit. ](/news/2016/07/6/twenty-philippine-army-soldiers-are-under-investigation-after-they-are-suspected-of-mutilating-the-body-of-a-new-people-s-army-member-the-c.md)
-_Context: army, communist rebels, New People's Army, gouged_
+_Context: New People's Army, communist rebels, army, gouged_

 ##### Yemeni Civil War
 ### [A suicide car bomb, that targeted the Central Security headquarters in the port city of Aden, Yemen, kills at least 26 people.
 Following the blast, militants stormed the compound and clashed with soldiers.
 No group immediately claimed responsibility but it is similar to an Islamic State in Iraq and the Levant attack on the port of Al Mukalla. ](/news/2016/07/6/a-suicide-car-bomb-that-targeted-the-central-security-headquarters-in-the-port-city-of-aden-yemen-kills-at-least-26-people-following-the.md)
-_Context: Al Mukalla, Aden, Central Security, Islamic State in Iraq and the Levant, Yemeni Civil War, Yemen_
+_Context: Yemeni Civil War, Al Mukalla, Islamic State in Iraq and the Levant, Aden, Yemen, Central Security_

 ##### Nickel
 ### [The price of nickel swings wildly after Philippines environment secretary Gina Lopez announces plans to close existing mines in the country. ](/news/2016/07/6/the-price-of-nickel-swings-wildly-after-philippines-environment-secretary-gina-lopez-announces-plans-to-close-existing-mines-in-the-country.md)